backstage/backstage/docs/cli/commands.md

 create-github-app        Create new GitHub App in your organization (experimental)

-info                     Outputs versions of all dependencies for debugging purposes help [command]           display help for command
+info                     Show helpful information for debugging and reporting bugs help [command]           display help for command
 ```